osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 For the Modbus TCP adapter to start data collection, configure the following:

 - Data source: Provide the data source from which the adapter should collect data.
-- Data selection: Perform selection of Modbus TCP items to which the adapter should subscribe for data.
+- Data selection: Select Modbus TCP items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more details, see [OSIsoft Adapter for Modbus TCP data source configuration](xref:OSIsoftAdapterForModbusTCPDataSourceConfiguration) and [OSIsoft Adapter for Modbus TCP data selection configuration](xref:OSIsoftAdapterForModbusTCPDataSelectionConfiguration).

 ## Connection

-The adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations, and collects the response packets returned by the devices.
+The adapter communicates with the Modbus TCP devices through the TCP/IP network by sending request packets that are constructed based on the data selection configurations.
+It collects the response packets returned by the devices.

 ## Data collection